Can we talk about how boring B2B content marketing is?

 Some people just don’t get it I guess.

-Use visuals if you want to keep people interested past your 100th word.
-You’ll get better results and likely see more traffic if you do.
+Use infographics and visuals if you want to keep people interested past your 100th word.
+You’ll get better results and likely see more organic traffic if you do.

 Error #5: You’re Too Stuck to the Bandwagon